MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/security-and-privacy.md

 ### Where is Community Training data stored?

-Community Training is hosted on customers’ Azure subscriptions.
-Customers can decide on the Azure data center region of their choice for hosting the application and storing the training content and consumption data.
-So, customers have complete data ownership.
+Community Training is hosted on Microsoft's subscription and the data is stored in the region you choose when instannling the platform.

 For example, in India, there are three data centers.
-These are Central, West, and South where the platform can be hosted.
+These are Central, West, and South where the your instance's data can be hosted.

 ### Where will the user identity data be stored?